davidlunadeleon/davidlunadeleon/README.md

 I'm a Computer Science student at ITESM in Monterrey.
 I love software development and learning, so I have a couple of repositories with experiments and material that I've used in my learning process.

+### Stuff I'm currently working on

+- A Backport of the Template Library from C++ for C, called c-template-library.
+[Repository](https://github.com/davidlunadeleon/c-template-library)
+- A Sudoku game made using the Godot Game Engine and programmed with GDScript.
+[Repository](https://github.com/davidlunadeleon/Sudoku)

 ### Stuff I have made

 - Made a simple start page and use it daily.
 It can be found in [this repository](https://github.com/davidlunadeleon/startPage)